 (POSL Aquitaine) On April 27, 2000, at ~10 am, upon berthing in homeport Calais (France), the ship failed to stop and crashed into Berth 7.
 The accident was due to propeller malfunction and resulted in 209 injured (no fatalities), extensive damage to the berth and serious hull damages (bulbous bow and bow apron / aka "cow catcher").

 The ferry was carrying 1241 passengers and 123 crew.
-After entering Calais harbour, the Captian tried to reduce the speed, but only the starboard propeller actually responded to the command.
+After entering Calais harbor, the Captian tried to reduce the speed, but only the starboard propeller actually responded to the command.
 Portside propeller's failure was not noted by the Navigation Bridge team.
-As result, the ship stroke the berth at speed 7 kn (8 mph / 13 kph).
-Propeller's failure was caused by damaged oil pump (driven by the port engine).
+As a result, the ship stroke the berth at speed 7 kN (8 mph / 13 kph).
+Propeller's failure was caused by a damaged oil pump (driven by the port engine).

 At the time of the collision, most passengers were standing up and ready for debarkation.
 Other passengers were making their way down to garage decks.
 Following the crash, 180 passengers and 29 crew sustained injuries.
 The ship was taken out of service for drydock repairs and resumed service in June.